 As many businesses will probably tell you, traditional marketing methods are just not paying off like they used to.
-Merchandising, promotions, direct mail and television ads are not nearly as effective as they were 10 or 20 years ago as more and more businesses focus on inbound and online marketing.
+Merchandising, promotions, direct mail and television ads are not nearly as effective as they were 10 or 20 years ago

 But does this mean that you have to give up on your offline marketing strategies?
 Does this mean that you should just forget about running an offline marketing strategy all together?